freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-and-html5/smoothing-images.md

 ## Description
 <section id='description'>
-Image blurring is achieved by convolving the image with a low-pass filter kernel.
-It is useful for removing noises.
-It actually removes high frequency content (eg: noise, edges) from the image.
-So edges are blurred a little bit in this operation
+<code>cv.blur()</code> method will help you smooth picture via using convolution of the picture with a low-pass filter kernel.
+This is can be used for removing noises and high frequency content.
-We use the functions: <code>cv.blur(src, dst, ksize)</code>  where <code>src</code> is an input image,<code>dst</code> - destination one and <code>ksize</code> blurring kernel size.
+In this sample we are using next OpenCV function:
+<code>cv.blur(src, dst, kernelSize)</code>
 </section>

 ## Instructions
 <section id='instructions'>
-You should use <code>cv.blur</code> to sumooth image.
-And use src, dst, kernelSize as arguments.
+In the current sample you should use <code>cv.blur()</code> for smooth the picture.
+As arguments you should use source image, destination <code>cv.Mat()</code> for resulting picture and choose kernel size for math conversion.
 </section>

 ## Tests